zzhang0123/zzhang0123.github.io/_pages/about.md

 	<img src="/images/me/summer2.jpg">
 </div>

+### Ancestry

+I can't go back too far.
+My grandfather was adopted.
+The man who adopted him, my great-grandfather, was a tofu maker/seller in the village, but unfortunately the craft was not passed on.

 ### Academic Gossips

 My PhD supervisor Martin once told me that he and I had Italian ancestors in academia, and Nick, who was also my supervisor, once teased me (after a friendly debate) that my style (in GR) was that of Steven Weinberg, "playing violin with boxing gloves".
 This sparked my interest in studying academic archaeology (or academic lineage)!